muzammilx07/muzammilx07/README.md

-"Coding with heart and purpose. 🚀 Code, create, innovate!"
+const bio = "Coding with heart and purpose. 🚀 Code, create, innovate!";